Superannuation account types

 The Transfer Balance Cap (TBC) is a lifetime limit on the amount you can transfer into an account-based pension.

-You can move up to the $1.9 million Transfer Balance Cap of your accumulation account balance into an account-based pension once you have met a condition of release (e.g., retirement after preservation age, ceasing a gainful employment arrangement after age 60, or reaching age 65).
+You can move up to the $1.9 million TBC of your accumulation account balance into an account-based pension once you have met a condition of release (e.g., retirement after preservation age, ceasing a gainful employment arrangement after age 60, or reaching age 65).

 Once you have met a condition of release, you can choose how much you transfer in from an accumulation account up to the TBC.
 Anything over that must remain in an accumulation account (or can be withdrawn from super).